andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 On the client, we declare our mutation via named input fields and Remix's `Form` component.
 No React state, callback, or `useEffect` needed!

-When a user clicks `Join`, Remix will prevent the browser's default behavior for us and initiate a fetch request to the specified `action`.
+When a user clicks `Join`, Remix will prevent the browser's default behavior and initiate a fetch request to the specified `action`.

 On the server, our `action` function handles incoming requests.
 Our code parses the form data, validates the user input, persists the data, and redirects the user to a success page.

 The best part?
 This code works even without JavaScript!
 When using Remix's `action` function and form components, you get progressive enhancement out of the box.
 By default, Remix can fall back to the browser's default behavior (of actually submitting a form).

-`statement: When used correctly, mutations in Remix work even when JavaScript is still loading, hydrating, has failed to load, or is disabled/not available.`

 ## Using useActionData